 This may seem obvious, but you are going to have to choose a place to plant your garden.
 You won’t be worried about sun exposure, or shady spots, like when planning a typical garden.
 Instead you’ll need to think about access to water, electricity, and whether your floors can handle a little spillage.
 Which, unfortunately, is inevitable.

 Carve out a space for your garden.
 If you have access to water, electricity, and easy-to-clean floors…you’ve struck gold!

 A bathroom is an ideal choice for a garden, because you have access to water and electricity.
 The shower and tub drains help prevent the possibility of flooding or damage to carpeted floors, for example.
 Plus the tile floors naturally found in a bathroom allow for easy clean up.
 But a basement or an attic can work just as well with a little creative planning.

 The first thing we did when we started to build our indoor garden four long years ago, was to cover up the tub with a nice thick sheet of cheap plywood.
 This created an even workspace to cram in as many plants as possible, plus room to actually tend to them.

 We added three 1” holes and covered them with bathroom sink strainer screens when we re-did the garden.
 This way, any water that overflows or spills has a place to drain, but dirt won’t go through to the tub below.
-After three years of gardening without these strainers, there was remarkably little dirt in the tub and it only took about an hour to clean.
+We did a deep clean in here after about three years of gardening without these strainers, and there was remarkably little dirt in the tub.
+It only took about an hour to clean.
 But I still prefer that less (or no) dirt gets down to the actual tub.